derek-watson/jsUri/README.md

 Testing
 -------

-There are a comprensive set of tests written in [jasmine](http://pivotal.github.com/jasmine/).
+There is a comprensive set of unit tests written in [jasmine](http://pivotal.github.com/jasmine/).

 The [jasmine gem](https://github.com/pivotal/jasmine-gem) is configured in the project.
 To run the tests locally, type